Alexander-Miller/treemacs/README.md

    Dotfiles will be shown if this is set to t and be hidden otherwise.

- * `treemacs-header-format` (default value: "\*%s\*")
+ * `treemacs-header-function` (default value: `treemacs--create-header`)

-   The format string which is used for the header line.
-Valid formats are all strings accepted by the `format' function for a single formatting argument, which is the current root directory.
+   The function which is used to create the header string for treemacs buffers.
+   Treemacs offers two builtin header creators:

+   1. `treemacs--create-header`, which will simply output the current treemacs root.
+   2. `treemacs--create-header-projectile`, which will first try to find the name of the current projectile project and fall back on `treemacs--create-header` if no project name is found.

+   Other than these two functions this value may be made to use any custom function which takes as input a string (the absolute path of the current treemacs root) and outputs the string header to be inserted in the treemacs buffer.

  * `treemacs-git-integration` (default value: nil)